ed22699/Obsidian/Books/Marks.md

-Use to save a cursor position so you can jump back to it
+Use to save a cursor position so you can jump back to it using capital letters for marks create global marks which can be entered from other files

 | Command   | Effect                                        |
 | --------- | --------------------------------------------- |